GreedyAmigo/greedyamigo-webapp/README.md

 Greedy Amigo lets you keep track of your lendings and loans from friends.
 A lending can be about money or a thing.

-## additionally
-If you want to see the application in action, you should visit [greedy-amigo.com](https://www.greedy-amigo.com)

 ## set up instructions
 1. download repository from [github](https://github.com/GreedyAmigo/greedyamigo-webapp)
 2. open command-line and navigate to the project root folder